opral/monorepo/inlang/source-code/paraglide/paraglide-js/docs/why-paraglide.md

 </doc-features>

-With Paraglide's treeshakeable messages, each page only loads the messages it actually uses.
-Incremental loading like this would usually take forever to get right, with Paraglide you get it for free.
+With Paraglide's treeshakeable messages, each page only bundles the messages it actually uses with the exception that Paraglide JS loads all languages till [#88](https://github.com/opral/inlang-paraglide-js/issues/88) is solved.
+The inflection point of only bundling the used messages but for all languages is around 10-20 languages, dependent on the number of messages used.
+Read [scaling](https://inlang.com/m/gerre34r/library-inlang-paraglideJs/scaling) for more information.

 # Use it with your Favorite Framework

-Paraglide is framework agnostic, but there are framework-specific libraries available.
-If there is one for your framework you will want to follow its documentation instead.
-If there isn't, read on.
+Paraglide is framework agnostic, but there are framework-specific adapters available.

 <doc-links>
 	<doc-link title="Paraglide-Next" icon="tabler:brand-nextjs" href="/m/osslbuzt/paraglide-next-i18n" description="Go to Library"></doc-link>